mileweb/docs-content-hdt/en/docs/portal/transports/faq.md

 ### How to preserve client IP addresses on the HDT platform?
 You can configure HDT to preserve client IP addresses using the HDT web portal.

 For HTTP/HTTPS applications, the X-Forwarded-For (XFF) HTTP header is enabled by default.
-For other applications, you can enable the preservation of client IP addresses using the Preserve Client IP Addresses drop-down list in the Edit a transport page.
+For other applications, you can enable the preservation of client IP addresses in the [Edit a Transport](</docs/portal/transports/edit-transport.md>) page.

 ![null](</docs/resources/images/faq/faq-preserveClientIP-1.png>)